cordeirolucas42/instagram-organizer/README.md

 #### This app should be able to:
 * Receive image files from user
 * Crop them in square format of standard size
-* Display them in the order they are upload
+* Display them in the order they are uploaded
 * User can click on photo A, then in photo B: the photos will exchange places
-* User can click on photo A, then in the space between photos B and C: photo A will be placeD between B and C.
+* User can click on photo A, then in the space between photos B and C: photo A will be placed between B and C.